Train Wide & Deep Recommender

 Run the pipeline.

 The Wide & Deep jointly trains wide linear models and deep neural networks to combine the strengths of memorization and generalization.
 The wide component accepts a set of raw features and feature transformations to memorize feature interactions.
-And with less feature engineering, the deep component generalize to unseen feature combinations through low-dimensional dense feature embeddings.
+And with less feature engineering, the deep component generalizes to unseen feature combinations through low-dimensional dense feature embeddings.